astronomer/docs/astro/manage-connections-variables.md

 #### Benefits

-- A centralized location alongside other secrets from other tools and systems used by your organization.
+- Store objects in a centralized location alongside other secrets used by your organization.
 - Comply with internal security postures and policies that protect your organization.
-- Recover in the case of an incident.
+- Recover objects if your Airflow environments go down.
-- Secrets can be shared across different Airflow environments, allowing you to integrate with your new Deployment instead of having to set them manually in the Airflow UI.
+- Share secrets across different Airflow environments.
 - You can configure your secrets backend to allow selective access to connections and variables by using `connections_prefix` or `variables_prefix`.

 #### Limitations